 Decision Making

-The ANSTO values, organisational corporate plan, business plan, operational excellence program, NSTLI strategy, Nuclear Stewardship Business Plan and Nuclear Forensic Capability Area Operational Plans and Arrangements provide the context for the position.
+The ANSTO values, organisational corporate plan, business plan, operational excellence program, Nuclear Stewardship Business Plan and Nuclear Forensic Capability Area Operational Plans provide the context for the position.

 The position holder works within a framework of legislation, policies, professional standards and resource parameters.
 The position holder has independence in determining the tasks and activities required to achieve day-to-day activities.

-The position is fully accountable for the accuracy, integrity and quality of the content of advice provided to the Manager, Nuclear Forensics and staff, and is required to ensure that decisions are based on sound evidence.
+The position is fully accountable for the accuracy, integrity and quality of the content of advice provided to the Manager, Nuclear Forensics and other staff, and is required to ensure that decisions are based on sound evidence.

-Daily work priorities are determined within the context of agreed work plans and the position holder will consult with the line manager on complex, sensitive and major issues that may have a significant impact on the Nuclear Forensic capability area.
+Daily work priorities are determined within the context of agreed work plans and the position holder will consult with the line manager on complex, sensitive and major issues that may may have a significant impact on the Nuclear Forensic capability area.